GregOwen/GregOwen.github.io/_posts/2021-06-08-understanding-derive-clone.md

 Here we've just taken the exact types of the fields that use our generic type parameters and constrained those types to implement `Clone`.
 This seems like exactly what we want: `Rc<B>: Clone` is true for all `B`, so `C: Clone` is the only nontrivial constraint.

-While this works for our current example, it has some unfortunate downsides.
+This works for our current example, but it has some unfortunate downsides.
 First of all, we've just revealed that `Foo<B, C>` uses an `Rc<B>`.
 Since `b` was a private field of `Foo`, it's a little weird to leak this information.

-The bigger downside, though, is that we might start leaking private types.
+The bigger downside, though, is that we might start leaking private _types_.
 Let's take a look at this example:

 ```rust
 struct PrivateFoo<B> {